Association Presidents, Past & Present

 Awarded Combat Aircrew Wings and personal decorations include the Defense Superior Service Medal, Legion of Merit Medal, Meritorious Service Medal w/1*, Air Medal with numeral 14, Navy and Marine Corps Commendation Medal w/2*, Marine Corps Good Conduct Medal, Combat Action Ribbon, Sea Service Deployment Ribbon w/11* and Navy and Marine Corps Overseas Ribbon

-Retired October 2004 with the rank of Colonel, spent 11 years with Camber Corporation as a Senior Director, Logistics and is currently volunteering with the Brunswick County N.C.
+Retired October 2004 with the rank of Colonel, spent 11 years with Camber Corporation as a Senior Director, Logistics and is currently a Deputy Sheriff with the Brunswick County N.C.
 Sheriff’s Office.

 2007 – 2008

 Commissioned through the NROTC Program at the University of Missouri in 1953.
 Assigned to 24th SBC at Quantico.
 Ordered to Tank School at Fort Knox ,Ky.
 After Tank School reported to Second Tank Battalion at Camp Lejeune, NC.
 Entered Flight School in March 1956.

 After Flight School reported to HMM-461 (HR2S-1) for three year tour.
 Following that reported to HML-162 (HUS-1) for sixteen month overseas tour.
 Returning to CONUS checked into HMX-1 for four year tour.
 After this duty went to Junior School and Development Center for split one year tour.